Soil Nailing: Method, Design, Installation, and Benefits

 e) Second phase of reinforced concrete

-Applications of soil nails
+Applications of soil nailing method

-- High way cut excavation of hilly areas
+• High way cut excavation of hilly areas

-- Road widening under an existing bridge end.
+• Road widening under an existing bridge end.

-- Repair and reconstruction of existing retaining structures.
+• Repair and reconstruction of existing retaining structures.

-- Temporary or permanent deep excavations in urban areas.
+• Temporary or permanent deep excavations in urban areas.

-Feasibility of soil nail
+Feasibility of soil nails

 Before confirming the soil nail system please ensure the following parameters at the site.

-- Soil should be able to free stand at a height of around 1-2 mtr unsupported for a minimum of two days.
+• Soil should be able to free stand at a height of around 1-2 mtr unsupported for a minimum of two days.

-- All soil nails within a cross-section will be above the water table.
+• All Soil Nails within a cross-section will be above the water table.

-- If the soil nails are not located above the groundwater table, the groundwater should not negatively affect the face of the excavation, the bond between the ground and the soil nail itself.
+• If the soil nails are not located above the groundwater table, the groundwater should not negatively affect the face of the excavation, the bond between the ground and the soil nail itself.

-Advantages of soil nails over other retaining systems
+Advantages/benefits over other retaining systems

-- Soils nails require very little workspace comparing with any other retaining systems.
+• They require very little workspace comparing with any other retaining systems.

-- The operations are mostly light and silent and there is no disturbance to the traffic and people residing nearby.
+• The operations are mostly light and silent and there is no disturbance to the traffic and people residing nearby.

-- Soil nails do not need any foundation or any structural whaler beams at the bottom like cantilever and anchored retaining walls.
+• These type of retaining walls do not need any foundation or any structural whaler beams at the bottom like cantilever and anchored retaining walls.

-- They can accommodate differential settlements and deflection of soil nails are usually within tolerable limits.
+• They can accommodate differential settlements and deflection of soil nails are usually within tolerable limits.

 Comments are closed.